 Working session vs status meeting is partly a tooling debate, and most teams lose it because their stack still assumes status.
 Zoom plus Google Docs forces participants to context-switch between video and artifact.
 Microsoft Teams plus a shared OneDrive does the same.
 Miro plus Zoom adds the canvas but splits attention across two windows.
 SaaS sprawl makes the working session model expensive even when the team wants it.

 The convergence trend is unmistakable.
-Atlassian's $161B fragmentation tax data, Owl Labs' State of Hybrid Work 2025 finding that 51% of US workers want an AI participant in meetings, and the unit economics in ICONIQ's 2026 SaaS data all point in the same direction: collapse video, canvas, and AI onto one surface and the conversion from status meeting to working session becomes free.
+Atlassian's $161B fragmentation tax data, Owl Labs' State of Hybrid Work 2025 finding that workers demand schedule flexibility and AI to reclaim their time, and the unit economics in ICONIQ's 2026 SaaS data all point in the same direction: collapse video, canvas, and AI onto one surface and the conversion from status meeting to working session becomes free.
 That is the architectural bet behind tools like Coommit.
 Whether or not you adopt that specific stack, do not pretend the question is purely cultural — most teams cannot run a clean working session because the tooling makes them pay a 90-second startup tax every time they try.

 The other half of the infrastructure gap is calendar discipline.
 Carve out protected focus time so working sessions do not collide with deep work.
 Booking a 90-minute working session into a five-minute calendar slot is the most common failure mode — and it gets blamed on the meeting model rather than the calendar policy.